How to treat hepatitis B safely

 • Yellowing of the skin and eyes (jaundice)

-Some people may not show symptoms at all, especially in the early stages.
+Some persons may not show signs at all, especially in the beginning levels.

 Can Hepatitis B Be Treated at Home?

-It’s important to be clear: Hepatitis B cannot be completely cured with home remedies alone.
-However, home care plays a major role in:
+It’s ideal to know: Hepatitis B cannot be erased completely with home remedies alone. notwithstanding, home support plays a major part by:

 Safe Ways to Manage Hepatitis B at Home

-Your body needs energy to fight infection and repair liver cells.
-Prioritize:
+Your system requires strength to tackle infection and repair liver cells.
+Take note of:

 2. Stay Hydrated

-Drinking enough water helps your body flush out toxins and supports liver function.
+Taking enough water helps your system flush out toxins and regulates liver function.

 Foods to Eat